fdeblasio/pokeemerald-expansion/notes.md

             - 18 type boost items
             - 18 Tera Shards
             - 7 mochi
-- Include charms (no longer have to worry about space)

 ### Trainers
 - Clear up trainer spots by having just one set of gym leader rematches?